 We strive to make the exhibition as accessible to everyone as possible.
-Below are some details to help you plan your visit, but if you have any questions please contact us directly on 0207 451 2500 or at email@example.com.
+Below are some details to help you plan your visit, but if you have any questions please contact us directly at email@example.com.

 We encourage families to come and explore the exhibition and the special programme of workshops, talks and interactive activities suitable for all ages.
 There will be a kids' zone with science experiments for under 10s, and a menu of child-friendly food and drink will be available for purchase in the café.